DKU-EmbeddedSystem-Lab/2022_DKU_OS/README.md

     dmesg | grep [YOUR_NAME]

-See the documentation for details.
+See the document for details.

 [Lab3 Document Link]()